ibm-cloud-docs/netezza/timetravel/queryingdata_timetravel.md

   FROM (SELECT PRICE FROM PRODUCT WHERE PRODUCTID=’1002’ FOR SYSTEM_TIME BEFORE ‘2022-11-01 09:22:41’) AS P;
 ```
 {: codeblock}

+In this example, a product’s price was incorrectly updated and needed to be restored.

 See also the [**SELECT (to retrieve rows) command**](https://www.ibm.com/docs/en/netezza?topic=npsscr-select-retrieve-rows-2).